feathersjs/docs/api/authentication/local.md

 ### HTTP Request

-If you are not using the `feathers-authentication-client` and you have registered this module server side, make a `POST` request to `/authentication` with the following payload:
+If you are not using the `@feathersjs/authentication-client` and you have registered this module server side, make a `POST` request to `/authentication` with the following payload:

 ```json
 // POST /authentication the Content-Type header set to application/json